 Testudo graeca subspecies are known to be some of the longest-lived of the tortoises.
 Reports suggest well into the 100s.
 In the wild, many do not live past the age of 20 due to predation and other factors.
 When kept safe and under optimum conditions, Greek tortoises thrive and can live to a ripe old age.
 Some have outlived their keepers.

 CB Reptile has much more than just Eastern box turtles for sale!

 Cb Reptile is proud to offer OVER 20 species of healthy, captive-bred baby tortoise for sale including red foot tortoise for sale, yellow foot tortoise for sale, cherry head tortoise for sale, sulcata tortoise, leopard tortoise, giant leopard tortoise, Greek tortoises for sale online, eastern hermann’s tortoises for sale, western hermann’s tortoise for sale, as well as many other species of tortoise for sale and turtles for sale.
 Land turtles, also known as box turtles for sale are also available at CB.

 As tortoise breeders, we focus on using only the best breed stock to provide our customers with healthy, happy and active top quality specimens that are sure to please any turtle or baby tortoise enthusiast for decades to come.
 Our tortoises for sale online include nothing but 100% captive bred tortoise breed stock.
-In addition, we also offer geckos for sale, including leopard geckos for sale, crested gecko for sale and gargoyle gecko for sale.
-Choosing a pet gecko for sale can be tough.
-The most popular pet geckos for sale are the leopard gecko, crested gecko, African fat-tailed gecko, and gargoyle gecko.

 The nicest reptiles for sale online